The gratitude trap

 Over the years, pieces of you fell asleep.
 Your boldness, your hunger, your creativity.
 That irrepressible part that once had opinions about who you were meant to be.
 And lately?
 You can feel them stirring.
 Stretching.
 Checking the exits.

-The false narrative that's been f*cking you over
+The false binary that’s been keeping you in line

 People in midlife aren't afraid of change.
 They're afraid of disappointing the people who depend on the version of them that never asks for anything.